jaoaustero/solid-tawk-messenger/README.md

 - Documented and Self explaining methods
 - Small size without any external libraries
 - All Javascript API are avaiable
+- Maintained by Senior Front-end Developer of [tawk.to](https://www.tawk.to)

 <br/>